-Section 4.9: Analysis & Monitoring Projects and Processes
+Section 4.11 Analysis & Monitoring Projects and Processes

-As stated previously in Section 3.1, the NJTPA will seek to ensure compliance by annually collecting data on race, low income, LEP, people with disabilities, zero-vehicle households, and age of residents in its planning area.
+As stated previously in Section 3.1, the NJTPA will seek to ensure compliance by annually collecting data on race, nationality, income, LEP, people with disabilities, sex and age of residents, and zero-vehicle households in its planning area.
 This data will be used to analyze and measure transportation investment benefits and burdens to minority populations.
-Data gathering procedures will be reviewed regularly to ensure it sufficiently meets the requirements of the Title VI program.
+Data gathering procedures will be reviewed regularly to ensure they sufficiently meet the requirements of the Title VI program.
 NJTPA will continue to use this information to inform not only the planning activities, but also support the TIP scoring criteria to ensure equitable investments in the region.

-Using findings and lesson learned from the recently completed Regional Performance Measures project, the NJTPA will look to incorporate (where applicable) metrics that allow the monitoring of progress in regard to the Title VI Implementation Plan.
+Using findings and lesson learned from the recently completed Regional Performance Measures project, the NJTPA will look to incorporate (where applicable) metrics that allow the monitoring of progress regarding the Title VI Implementation Plan.